Mission Statement of

 See this fall 2019 story about planting a tree in Over-the-Rhine in unity with our partner church and a special UU anniversary.

-St. John’s again is holding regular soup and bread lunches in 2019-2020 to support the purchase of bread for village elders in Nyaradszentlaszlo .
+Post-Covid, St. John’s again is holding regular soup and bread lunches to support the purchase of bread for village elders and other needs in Nyaradszentlaszlo .